How to Steam Clothes: Steaming vs Ironing

-I always do a couple test steams with a steamer before applying it the garment.
+I always do a couple of test steams with a steamer before applying it to the garment.
 Even higher quality steamers can accumulate some rust or clogs.
 These will end up on your clothes if you go straight to the garment.

 Steaming Clothes vs Ironing

-If you're used to ironing then steaming clothes almost seems like cheating.
+If you're used to ironing, then steaming clothes almost seems like cheating.
 Is there a difference between a garment steamer vs a conventional iron?
-For creases in pants or shirts a conventional iron is the only way to go.
-But other than that a steamer can accomplish everything an iron can do.
+For creases in pants or shirts, a conventional iron is the only way to go.
+But other than that, a steamer can accomplish everything an iron can do.

 Is Ironing or Steaming Better?

 Aside from creases, a garment steamer works better than iron in almost every case.
 The convenience and usability of a steamer are really hard to beat.

 Ironing requires getting out a bulky board.
 That's reason enough for me to avoid doing it.
 But a steamer just needs the garment hanging up somewhere, and you're good to go.

 It's really hard to damage your clothes with a steamer.
 With an iron, I'm never sure if I'm applying heat for too long, or if I have it turned up too high.